 The food industry’s complex supply chain involves numerous stakeholders, from farms and food manufacturers to retailers and restaurants or hotels.
-Implementing robust food safety management systems is essential to food businesses, to ensure the safety and quality of their products, as well as to meet all food safety regulations.
+Implementing robust food safety management systems is essential to food businesses, to ensure the safety and quality of their products, as well as to meet all the requirements for food safety compliance.
 However increasingly, companies large and small find it necessary to achieve a widely recognized international food safety certification, to strengthen their reputation or to access wider markets.

 The industry’s many safety certifications and acronyms can seem complex and difficult to interpret.
 In this article, we will discuss some of the most widely recognized food safety standards and certifications (GMP, HACCP, ISO 22000, BRC, SQFI, FSSC 22000, IFS).
-We will explain what they are, the differences between them, and how to conduct effective digital audits for easier compliance and successful certification.
+We will explain what they are, the differences between them, and how to conduct effective digital audits using a food safety software for easier food safety compliance and successful certification.

 Levels of food safety compliance and certifications